Master of Surgery in Coloproctology (MCh/MS)

 - Proctology and Functional Bowel Disorders

-- Management and Service Delivery
+- Clinical Management and Leadership

 - Research Dissertation

 - Reading core texts and the latest clinical papers relating to the cases being discussed

 - Discussing an online clinical case with your peers to draw out learning opportunities and evidence-based practice